ArPIHomeSecurity/arpi_documentation/docs/end_users/admin.md

 Every zone can be configured based on the arm types.

-1. If alerting is enalbed or not
+1. If alerting is enabled or not
 2. The delay between the alert on he sensor and the system alert

 A special type of the zones is the tamper.
 Tamper alerts can be triggered